barisgul/SeleniumAutomationFramework.NetCore/README.md

 # SeleniumAutomationFramework.NetCore
 Selenium Test Automation Framework With Specflow and xUnit on .NetCore 3.1 <br/>
 This project is created on Page Object Pattern and Factory Pattern for automate to browsers through the UI tests.
-Also provides api testing based on restsharp and specflow. <br/>
+Also provides api testing based on restsharp and specflow. <br/><br/>
+For executing current tests and writing new tests, clone the repository and restore the applicaiton.
+The .net core sdk 3.1 should be installed on your computer. <br/>
+For more detail please visit **Selenium.Automation.Framework.docx** document under the **docs** folder. <br/>

 # Tech Stack:
 * Platform